Did you know that gardenia bushes are part of the Rubiaceae, or Coffee, plant family?

 Gardenias are acid loving plants and prefer acidic soil.
 A gardenia fertilizer should be high in acidity with a pH level between 5.0 and 5.5.

 You can choose to mix the fertilizer directly into the soil.
-Another way you can try is to dissolve the fertilizer in the water, then apply it to the soil.
+Another way you can try is to dissolve the fertilizer in the water and then apply it to the soil.

 A Final Note Dropping Gardenia Buds